mcpython4-coding/Documentation/mcpython/client/state/ui/UIPartButton.md

             :param text_possibilities: the texts of the button
             :param position: the position of the button
             :param toggle: the EventInfo for mouse buttons and mods, no area to define, toggle forward
-            :param retoggle: the EventInfo for mouse buttons and mods, no area to define, toggle backwards
+            :param toggle_back: the EventInfo for mouse buttons and mods, no area to define, toggle backwards
             :param anchor_button: the anchor on the button
             :param anchor_window: the anchor on the window
             :param on_toggle: called when the button toggles, parameters: (from: str, to: str, direction: int, position:tuple)
             :param on_hover: called when the mouse is over the button
             :param on_try_press: called when button is disabled and the user presses the button
-            :param enabled: button should be clickable?
+            :param enable: button should be clickable?
             :param has_hovering_state: if the button gets blue when mouse is over it
             :param text_constructor: an string.format(item) or an function(item: str) -> str entry
             :param start: where in the array to start from